 Net worth: $10 million

-Alessandro Michele is an Italian fashion designer who has been the creative director of Gucci since 2015.
+Alessandro Michele is an Italian fashion designer who has served as the creative director of Gucci since 2015 and is currently viewed as "the most influential designer in fashion."
+Here's an interesting fact, Michele is a large collector of ancient art.

 Birthdate: November 25, 1972